 Quick Tips: Clean out nestboxes as soon as the baby birds fledge, or at a minimum at the end of the nesting season.
+Never reach into a nestbox to remove an old nest if you can not see clearly inside - use a tool (like a putty knfie.)
 Avoid inhaling dust/detritus (wear a face mask) and sanitize hands immediately after handling a nest.
 Dispose of the nest far away to avoid attracting predators.

 WHY CLEAN A NESTBOX: Unlike House Wrens, Bluebirds will not typically clean out old nests by themselves.
 They may build a nest on top of another previously used nest, but this may promote disease and parasite infestation, and increase the likelihood that a predator will be able to reach in and nab eggs/nestlings that are closer to the entrance hole.
 The detritus can also attract fire ants, and accumulated feather dander can make the interior dusty, especially when older fledglings are exercising their wings.
 Also, most birds won't use a box filled to the top with House Wren sticks.
 (The presence of a used House Wren nest may actually encourage House Wrens to re-nest, which not all trail monitors consider desirable.)
 Cleaning out a nestbox after each use enables monitors to know whether a box is used again, and by what species.